-In February 2010, the Upper Peninsula Tree Improvement Center was renamed the MSU Forest Biomass Innovation Center (FBIC) to emphasize the evolving focus of MSU AgBioResearch research activities there.
+In December 2020, the MSU Forest Biomass Innovation Center (FBIC) was renamed the MSU Forestry Innovation Center to emphasize the evolving focus of MSU AgBioResearch research activities.

 Michigan Logger Training Registration Information

 In mid November 2022 our wood chip boiler came online and is now heating the entire facility.
 Below is realtime data from a sensor on the outside of the main manifold before it branches off to the 6 zones that we are heating.
 Our run temp is 170-175 degrees F.

 Changes to hunting opportunities on the FIC property!